 If you’ve been going to the gym for years, you will probably remember that back when you started lifting there was one big rule that everyone followed when it came to muscle gain – you have to eat a lot of protein, all throughout the day, to be able to put a lot of muscle mass on your frame.

 This little piece of conventional gym wisdom always rang out in your head for a good reason – there isn’t any other way to put muscles on your frame than to eat protein and lift, and if you want to be an athlete or a bodybuilder you will definitely need a lot of protein.

-However, there is a different problem here – what amount of protein is the optimum amount ?
+However, what amount of protein is the optimal amount ?
 What happens when you eat too much or too little?
 If you skip a protein meal after a trip to the gym, are you making a huge mistake?
 Let’s find out.

 However, this study was determined to see how this dietary protein can interact with satellite cells and if it can activate them.
 These cells are basically precursors to the skeletal muscle cells and they have a crucial role in how your body responds and adapts when it is being exercised.
 The research subjects were 18 healthy male humans, randomly split up into two groups.